Eligibility for systems or places

-We will work with you as a System to nominate small (minimum: six people) pan-sector teams or sets, drawn from across different parts of the NHS, local government, public health, the voluntary and community sectors, education, housing, sport and leisure etc. (up to a maximum of 5 teams across an ICS (approx. 40 people).
+We will work with you as a system to nominate small (minimum: 6 people) pan-sector teams or sets, drawn from different parts of the NHS, local government, public health, the voluntary and community sectors, education, housing, sport and leisure etc. (With up to a maximum of 5 teams across each ICS – approximately 40 people in total).

 These teams may be new or drawn from existing groups and teams within an ICS footprint.
 A full listing of the eligibility criteria is available here:

 - Having a ‘wicked’ or complex issue, that is relevant to the ICS and linked to a specific priority area for the system (this could be part of a local recovery plan), where progress requires cross-sector collaboration.
 The ‘wicked issue’ will: